boxyhq/remix-auth-sso/README.md

 # BoxyHQSSOStrategy

+**Attention ⚠️**: We have deprecated the earlier strategy `BoxyHQSAMLStrategy` (npm package: `@boxyhq/remix-auth-saml`).
+In case you are using that one please consider changing over to this strategy.

-The BoxyHQ SSO strategy can be used to enable Single Sign-On (SSO) in your remix app.
+The BoxyHQSSOStrategy can be used to enable Single Sign-On (SSO) in your remix app.
 It extends the OAuth2Strategy.

 # Demo